Mapping class groups are quasicubical: Introduction

 \begin{proof} Let $Q$ be a CAT(0) cube complex quasiisometric to the mapping class group of some surface $S$, as given by Theorem~\ref{thm:mcgisacubecomplex}.
 By quasiisometric rigidity of mapping class groups \cite[Thm~1.1]{behrstockkleinerminskymosher:geometry}, the quasiisometry group of $Q$ is isomorphic to $\mcg(S)$, which is discrete.
 If a cube complex quasiisometric to $Q$ admitted a proper cobounded group action, then $\mcg(S)$ would be virtually cubulated, contradicting \cite{kapovichleeb:actions}. \end{proof}

 To the best of my knowledge, these are the first examples of CAT(0) cube complexes with these properties.
-In fact, I am not aware of CAT(0) cube complexes whose quasiisometry group is known to be infinite and discrete without using Theorem~\ref{thm:colourable_HHGs_quasicubical}.
-Other examples not arising from mapping class groups are described below.
-There \emph{are} known examples of CAT(0) cube complexes that are quasiisometric to groups without admitting proper cobounded actions, as we now discuss.
+We now discuss examples with subsets of these properties that arise from settings other than mapping class groups.

-Let $\Gamma<\Sp(n,1)$ be a uniform lattice.
+For examples of CAT(0) cube complexes that are quasiisometric to groups but don't admit proper cobounded group actions, let $\Gamma<\Sp(n,1)$ be a uniform lattice.
 The group $\Gamma$ is hyperbolic, so is quasiisometric to a CAT(0) cube complex $Q_\Gamma$ by \cite[Thm~1.8]{haglundwise:combination} or Theorem~\ref{mthm:hyp_asdim_ccc}.
 It also has property~(T) by work of Kazhdan (see \cite[\S3.3]{bekkadelaharpevalette:kazhdans}) and Kostant \cite{kostant:onexistence}.
 By Pansu's rigidity theorem \cite{pansu:metriques}, if $Q_\Gamma$ admitted a proper cobounded group action, then $\Gamma$ would act with unbounded orbits on some CAT(0) cube complex, contradicting \cite[Thm~B]{nibloreeves:groups}.
 On the other hand, it can be seen that $Q_\Gamma$ does not have discrete quasiisometry group.
 Indeed, Schwartz's theorem \cite{schwartz:quasiisometry} implies that the quasiisometry group of $\Gamma$ is isomorphic to the commensurator of $\Gamma$.
 By Corlette \cite{corlette:archimedean} or Gromov--Schoen \cite{gromovschoen:harmonic}, $\Gamma$ is arithmetic, so Margulis' characterisation of arithmeticity \cite[Thm~9]{margulis:discrete} (also see \cite[\S6.2]{zimmer:ergodic}) implies that the commensurator of $\Gamma$ is Hausdorff-dense in $\Sp(n,1)$.
 Hence $\Gamma$ has indiscrete quasiisometry group.